A very quick and delicious noodle soup. The miso paste and dried mushrooms give this dish plenty of umami flavour.

 This meal is around 91% less polluting than the average UK meal.

-- Eating this recipe will save around 2.68 CO2e per person.
+- Eating this recipe will save around 2.68 KG CO2e per person.

 - Crush the garlic with the back of a big knife.
-Slice the ginger then put it in a pan with the garlic, dried mushrooms, miso paste and stock.
+Thinly slice the ginger then put it in a pan with the garlic, dried mushrooms, miso paste and stock.
 Bring to a gentle simmer, cover and bubble for 5 minutes until the ginger is soft.